 How is Fault Determined in an Accident in New Mexico?

 Fault is proven the same way as any other type of negligence.
-There are 5 basic elements that must be proven in order to recover for your injuries:
+There are 5 basic elements that must be proven in order to recover from your injuries:

 - Other drivers owe you a legal duty